Freedom’s just another word for nothing left to lose.

 This step is necessary to teach you to write in your reader’s world.

 Pick one, and annotate every single line with random details you can see or hear (or smell or taste or touch) from where you are.
-Make the details absolutely specific—not a book, but Brett Halliday’s The Private Practice of Michael Shayne lying open on its face; not a cat, but the grey-&-black striped nine-year-old James Dean wannabe or the carrot-tip Siamese who pees outside the litter box whenever he’s mad.
+Make the details absolutely specific—not a book, but Maria Durmout’s The Ten Thousand Things lying open on its face; not a cat, but the grey-&-black striped nine-year-old James Dean wannabe or the carrot-tip Siamese who pees outside the litter box whenever he’s mad.
 Feel free to throw in gratuitous imaginary details so long as they’re neutral and not meant to sway the reader toward either positive or negative interpretation.
 If you feel the urge to sway the reader, use a detail bent in the opposite direction from where you want it to bend.

 Do this with a handful of your favorite songs, then treat the annotated songs as Rorschach blots.
 Read them and take copious notes on what underlying connections you pick up.
 Swap the details around and do it all over again.

 This step is necessary to teach you subtext.